THE MILK TRAY FRONTIER

-Whereas the Milk Tray Approach is about using the power of suggestion to sell chocolates, the Milk Tray Frontier is the line beyond which any pretence to subtlety and symbolism disappears.
-Exactly where this line is drawn depends on the perspective of the viewer, but if there’s one thing the history of the Milk Tray Approach demonstrates is that some are willing to push it further than others.
+The Milk Tray Frontier is the line in chocolate adverts beyond which symbolism disappears and overt intention appears instead.
+Exactly where this line is drawn depends on the perspective of the viewer, but the history of the Milk Tray Approach demonstrates that some advertisers are more willing to push than others.

-By the 1990’s and early 2000’s the Flake ads had become so popular they had entered the hallowed halls of iconic television.
-One of the more unforgettable ads showed model Rachel Brown luxuriating in a bubble bath, with the water allowed to overflow, so absorbed was she in the pleasure.
-Another showed a model in the blissful thraldom of “fold upon fold of creamy milk chocolate”.
-And yet another featured Australian actress Alyssa Sutherland, seen enjoying her Flake in an open-topped car, the camera lingering on the water dropletsrunning down her cleavage, her thighs, and her calves as the rain came pouring down.
+A 1969 Flake advert shown in the UK once featured model Hoima MacDonald sensually peeling off the wrapper before inserting it suggestively between her lips.
+That Hoima could say years later she was unaware of the erotic connotations (this, despite the innuendos in a gushing waterfall and suggestive tagline, “Cadbury’s Flake – a heaven all of your own”), was testimony to how little the frontier had advanced up until then.
+By the early 2000s the Flake ads had become so popular they achieved iconic status.
+One ad showed model Rachel Brown luxuriating in a bubble bath, with the water allowed to overflow so absorbed was she in her pleasure.
+There was the blissful thraldom of “fold upon fold of creamy milk chocolate” in another ad.
+And there was Australian actress Alyssa Sutherland enjoying her Flake in an open-topped car, while the camera lingered on the water droplets running down her top, her thighs, and her calves as the rain poured down.

-Not surprisingly, with imagery like this the Flake ads have consistently been voted the sexiest ever.
-They regularly beat other classics such as the Levi ad in which teen idol Nick Kamen stripped to his underwear in a launderette, and the Diet Coke ad featuring a bare-chested workman – played by the adequately-named hunk Lucky Vanous – being ogled by female office staff.
+With imagery like this is it any wonder the Flake ads have consistently been voted the sexiest ever?
+They regularly top other classics such as the Levis ad in which teen idol Nick Kamen strips to his underwear, and the Diet Coke one featuring a bare-chested workman being ogled by female office staff.

-In America, Mars’s relaunched Fling bar had a hot-pink wrapper covered in shimmering “mica” dust to appeal to the “girly market”.
-In one of the ads viewers were meant to believe two people were having sex together in a dressing room.
-Comments were made and much was said in the press at the time.
-But with straplines declaring the bar was “Naughty, but not that naughty,” “It’s not cheating if you don’t feel guilty,” and, “Your boyfriend doesn’t need to know,” the allure created around Fling only became hotter.
+Meanwhile in the States, Mars’s relaunched Fling bar had a simmering hot-pink wrapper to give it maximum ‘girly appeal’.
+In one of the ads viewers were lead to believe two people were having sex in a dressing room.
+Comments about it going too far were made and much debate ensued.
+Mars countered and tried to defend themselves, but with straplines declaring the bar was naughty, but not that naughty, it’s not cheating if you don’t feel guilty, and, your boyfriend doesn’t need to know, the debate far from cooling down actually got hotter.